Behavior Alignment: A New Perspective of Evaluating LLM-based Conversational Recommender Systems: Behavior Alignment: Effectiveness as An Evaluation Metric

 We randomly sampled 1,000 instances from INSPIRED dataset.
 The two CRS systems are built on two LLMs respectively: Falcon-7B~\cite{penedo2023falcon} and Llama2-7B~\cite{touvron2023llama}.
 They were specifically chosen due to the distinct training data they utilize, which leads to varying response styles in reaction to dialog histories.
 To gauge human preferences, we enlisted two annotators who have experience in conversational recommendations.
 They assumed the role of CRS users and annotated preferences on the responses generated by the two LLM-based CRS systems (i.e., same, A is better than B, or B is better than A).
 In addition to preferences between the two systems, we ask an expert trained with linguistic backgrounds to annotate the recommendation strategies for each generated response, which is necessary for computing Behavior Alignment.

 An ideal evaluation metric should yield ratings that highly correlate to human preferences~\cite{deriu2021survey}.
 We use Cohen's Kappa to measure such correlation.
-The major reason for using Cohen's Kappa instead of other measures of agreements is it explicitly accounts for the agreement that occur by change.
-By calculating the expected agreement under the assumption of independence between metrics and human raters, Cohen's kappa adjusts the observed agreement accordingly.
-This provides a more accurate and robust measure of the true alignment by isolating agreement that exceeds chance levels.
 In addition to Cohen's Kappa, we employed the Bootstrap method to establish the 2.5\% to 97.5\% confidence interval.

 To compare how various metrics reveal user preferences, we conduct a comparative analysis with two popular automatic metrics that existing CRS studies used to evaluate \textit{generation quality}~\cite{chen2019towards, zhou2020improving, zhou2021crslab}: BLEU@K and DIST@K. The results are depicted in Figure~\ref{fig:cohen1}.